Site logo

 Oats are high in starch, which provides quick energy.
 While this can be beneficial for performance horses needing an energy boost, it might not be suitable for all horses.

 If your horse tends to get overly energetic or “hot” on oats, consider mixing them with other feeds or choosing lower-starch options.
-Always monitor your horse’s behavior and adjust their diet as needed.

-Alternative Grains and Feeds to Give Horses
+Alternative Grains to Oatmeal for Horses

 If you’re looking for alternatives to oats, here are some grains and grain free horse feeds you can consider: